paschdan/es6-react/README.md

 Hallo Welt.

-one more sentence.
+This is a sentence.

-another sentence would have a verb and a noun.
+Another sentence would have a verb and a noun.

 Adds another thing here